What changes when context comes first

 Experienced builders already do this.
 QEEK makes it repeatable.

-QEEK turns that expert thinking into a guided workflow any team can follow.
+QEEK turns that expert intuition into a persistent context layer any team can build against.

 Built for real teams